Tourist centre in Africa

 Eat a little high quality protein food with each meal or snack

-atkins diet has shown that it wasn't the low carbs that were the reason the volunteers were losing weight, it also wasn't the ketosis which was causing the body to boost the metabolism.
+One study in the UK for the atkins diet has shown that it wasn't the low carbs that were the reason the volunteers were losing weight, it also wasn't the ketosis which was causing the body to boost the metabolism.
 In fact it was believed to be the protein content.
 The protein in each meal was helping to dull the appetite causing volunteers to actually consume less calories than those on the low fat diet.

-Dr Atkins discovered protein's ability to suppress appetite then why don't we simply include some protein at each meal without the hassle or expense of completely changing our whole dietary foods in order to lose weight.
+If Dr Atkins discovered protein's ability to suppress appetite then why don't we simply include some protein at each meal without the hassle or expense of completely changing our whole dietary foods in order to lose weight.

 Adding protein food to each meal along with the idea of eating more meals in a day may be difficult to keep calories low enough to lose weight.
 This idea means adding another "choice", plus protein foods are often high in calories.
-To combat this problem some people
+To combat this problem some people combine protein foods, combining certain plant foods can help lose weight because they are usually low in calories, high in fiber and it limits the choice of foods within each meal as only two types of plant foods need to be combined.

 FOOD THAT CAN CAUSE WEIGHT LOSS